zyaeger/evertune-llm-test/README.md

 > What RPM can we hit in the parallel asynchronous execution, and what is the optimal parallelism?

-I was able to achieve upwards of 40k RPM, the general range being 25k-35k, with a parallelism range of 10k-20k calls, and 15k seemed to be the "sweet spot".
+I was able to achieve upwards of 40k RPM when asking for choices, and a max of 30k RPM for list.
+The general range being 25k-35k for both.
+Parallelism seems to be optimal around 10-30k, with generally better results at around 20-25k parallel calls.

 > What is the error rate?